 The Woodlands in 1808

-Hand-tinted engraving by William Birch, from The Country Seats of the United States of North America, with some Scenes Connected with Them (Springland, Pennsylvania: 1808).
+This hand-tinted engraving by William Birch is from his book, The Country Seats of the United States of North America, with some Scenes Connected with Them (Springland, Pennsylvania: 1808).
 In the 18th century, "seat" was a synonym for residence or mansion.
-At one time, Hamilton conceived The Woodlands as the centerpiece of adjacent Hamiltonville, an exclusive community of suburbanites' country homes, but that development did not come about until the 1840s.
+At one time, Hamilton conceived The Woodlands as the centerpiece of an adjacent Hamiltonville, which was to have been an exclusive community of suburbanites' country homes, but that development did not come about until the 1840s.

 Hamilton purchased additional acreage and began to transform the property following contemporary English models of naturalistic landscape design, reshaping and planting to perfect and highlight the gentle curves of the site.
 Critical to this transformation was a nineteen-month trip abroad in 1784-85, during which Hamilton toured many English country estates, observing houses and landscapes that would inspire subsequent changes at The Woodlands.
 The grounds were planted with a growing collection of species that he obtained from the New World, Europe, and Asia.